ONSdigital/ons-ppt/themes/data_analysis/RAP/QA_for_RAP/book/modular_code.md

 ## Motivation

 Even experienced programmers can find it difficult to understand code that is repetitive, disorganised, or overly complex.
-This makes assuring, testing or changing the code more burdensome.
+This makes assuring, testing or changing the code more difficult.
 You may also find it harder to spot and fix mistakes.

 Code that isn't modular can cause a range of issues: